ConradKhakhria/robot-database-script/README.md

         search from

-    --regex : this is a Pearl-style regular expression for matching the filename (not including path or extension)
+    --regex : this is a Pearl-style regular expression for matching the filename (not including path or extension).
+The regex must be surrounded with a '/' character

     Sample querys:
     - `> python3 experiment_setup.py list-backups --start 2023-02-11 --end 2023-04-01`